suparilabs/polygon-etb/knowledge-check/1-introduction-quiz.md

 ## Introduction to Polygon
-The following questions are related to Polygon's security models, blockchain explorer and gas station.
+The following questions does knowledge on Polygon's security models, blockchain explorer and gas station.

 **1. List the three types of security models offered by Polygon.**